 When we speak of light, we normally mean daylight.
 Natural sunlight is always present in varying colours and intensities, behind thunderclouds, in fog, in the stimulating morning light and in the soothing, warm colours of sunsets.
 Although we may not realise it, light has a significant influence on many processes inside our bodies.
 The reason is that it regulates the production of various hormones including the sleep hormone melatonin, which ensures that we relax in the evening and encourages us to fall into a refreshing sleep.

-A clinical study led by sleep researcher Dr. Dieter Kunz at the St. Hedwig hospital in Berlin has provided evidence that the biological effectiveness of LUCTRA® workplace lamps is based on the production of the hormone melatonin.
+A clinical study led by sleep researcher Dr. Dieter Kunz at the St. Hedwig hospital in Berlin has provided evidence that LUCTRA® lamps have a biological effect on the production of the hormone melatonin.
 LUCTRA® is the first workplace lamp for which such systematic evidence has been established.

 The study was conducted in July and August 2014 with 16 participants.
-In the test period, the test persons were each exposed on five evenings to one of five different lighting situations.
+During the test period, the participants were each exposed on five evenings to one of five different lighting scenarios.
 The biological effectiveness of the lighting was measured on the basis of the melatonin content in their saliva.
-In medicine, the sleep hormone melatonin is currently recognized as the most reliable indicator for the influence of light on human beings.
-In addition to saliva samples, the test persons gave assessments of the visual comfort of the various lighting situations.
+In medicine, the sleep hormone melatonin is currently recognised as the most reliable indicator of the influence of light on human beings.
+In addition to saliva samples, the participants gave assessments of the visual comfort of the various lighting scenarios.

 The complete study is available for download: